Is Medellín Safe for Tourists in 2026?

 The fear of Colombia is not proportional to the actual risk.
 It is proportional to the reputation Colombia earned in the 1980s and 1990s — a reputation that has not caught up to 2026 reality.

 The Colombia of Narcos is historical fiction applied to modern geography.
 Pablo Escobar has been dead for 33 years.
 The Medellín Cartel was dismantled decades ago.
 Organized crime still exists in rural areas and border zones, but it has zero impact on daily life in major cities.
-Colombia Move

 Is Medellín Safe for Solo Female Travelers?

 Solo female travelers face statistically comparable or lower incident rates than Barcelona, Rome, or Paris.
 Street harassment can be annoying but is not dangerous.
-The same precautions apply as in any Latin American city — use Uber after dark, watch your drinks, and trust your instincts.
+The same precautions apply as in any Latin American city: use Uber after dark, watch your drinks, and trust your instincts.
 Mymedellintrip

 Solo female travel in Medellín is entirely doable and widely done.
 Stick to El Poblado and Laureles, use ride-hailing apps at night, and apply the same awareness you’d bring to any unfamiliar city.